Occasionally, borrowers who refinance their student loans will see both their old loans and the new loans on their credit report.

 What makes Nick’s case very unique is that both loans appeared on his credit report for over 6 months.
 This should never be a part of the process.
 Given how quickly the error was resolved, it sounds like Mohela was able to recognize the issue and get it fixed.

 As far as finding a motive for Mohela to keep the loan active, I can’t think of one.
 The debt has clearly been paid in full and it sounds like all parties agree.
 Mohela has no financial incentive to have a loan appear on the credit report if they know the loan has been paid in full.

 Nick’s Smart Moves

-Based on Nick’s email, there are a couple really smart decisions he made.
+Based on Nick’s email, there are a couple of really smart decisions he made.